-- (a) No person shall keep, park, or store a vehicle in any residential district, other than in a completely enclosed building, unless the vehicle is in operating condition, properly licensed, and capable of performing the transportation function for which it was manufactured.
-The purpose of this section is to prevent the accumulation of junk motor vehicles, and, therefore, it shall not apply to any motor vehicle ordinarily used, but temporarily out of running condition. - (b) Likewise, no person shall keep or store any junk, including but not limited to old, rusty, wrecked, damaged, deteriorated or discarded machinery, appliances, scrap metals, materials or parts not suited for use upon the premises or quantities of old and used building materials outside of a completely enclosed building; provided, however, that building materials fit to be used to improve the premises may be kept if piled off the ground so as not to become a potential rat and rodent harborage. - (c) A motor vehicle which does not otherwise comply with the requirements of this section is to be stored outdoors for a long period because a family member is in the military service or some other similar reason and the vehicle is determined by the building department to be not detrimental to the area, the building department may grant the right to store the vehicle for such period under the best conditions available, which conditions shall be stated in writing.
+- (1) No person shall keep, park, or store a vehicle in any residential district, other than in a completely enclosed building, unless the vehicle is in operating condition, properly licensed, and capable of performing the transportation function for which it was manufactured.
 No vehicle shall be stored unused in the front yard for more than 90 days.
-After ninety days, the vehicle must be stored in a side or rear yard.
-Unused vehicles stored under a tarp must be stored in a side or a rear yard.
+After ninety days, the vehicle must be stored in a side or rear yard. - (2) Likewise, no person shall keep or store any junk, including but not limited to old, rusty, wrecked, damaged, deteriorated or discarded machinery, appliances, scrap metals, materials or parts not suited for use upon the premises or quantities of old and used building materials outside of a completely enclosed building; provided, however, that building materials fit to be used to improve the premises may be kept if piled off the ground so as not to become a potential rat and rodent harborage.

+(3) A motor vehicle which does not otherwise comply with the requirements of this section is to be stored outdoors for a long period because a family member is in the military service or some other similar reason and the vehicle is determined by the building department to be not detrimental to the area, the building department may grant the right to store the vehicle for such period under the best conditions available, which conditions shall be stated in writing.